 where here $U_{1,ji} := \matrixel{j}{\MU_1}{i}$ and $\lambda_0=\lambda_1=\lambda$.

-As the information on the evolution of the monitored system is extracted by measuring the phase accumulated in the detector state (experimentally, it can be done using an interferometric technique~\cite{dorner2013extracting,mazzola2013measuring,HernandezNpjQI2024}), it is worth determining a formal expression for such a phase, whose meaning we are also going to discuss.
-Denoting with $\hat{R} = \ketbra{\Psi}{\Psi}$, the total density matrix after the evolution, we first trace out the system degrees of freedom to obtain the final density matrix $\hat{r} = \Trace_S\left[ \hat{R} \right]$ of the detector.
-Second, we take the accumulated phase
+As the information on the evolution of the monitored system is extracted by measuring the phase accumulated in the detector's state (experimentally, it can be done using an interferometric technique~\cite{dorner2013extracting,mazzola2013measuring,HernandezNpjQI2024}), it is worth determining a formal expression for such a phase, whose meaning we are going to discuss.
+Denoting with $\hat{R} = \ketbra{\Psi}{\Psi}$ the total density matrix after the evolution, we trace out the system's degrees of freedom to obtain the final density matrix $\hat{r} = \Trace_S\left[ \hat{R} \right]$ of the detector.
+Then, we take the accumulated phase

 where $\hat{r}^0 := \ketbra{\phi_0}{\phi_0}$.